solartracker/minidlna-arm-static/README.md

 # minidlna-arm-static

-This repository contains a build script (`minidlna-arm-static.sh`) for compiling **MiniDLNA** as a statically linked executable for ARMv7 Linux devices.
+This repository contains build scripts for compiling **MiniDLNA** as a **fully statically linked executable** for ARMv7 Linux devices.

+Two build methods are provided.
+Both produce functionally identical MiniDLNA binaries, but use different toolchains and build environments.

 ---